TomaszKandula/RazorWebApp/README.md

 Unit Tests and Integration Tests are provided using [XUnit](https://github.com/xunit/xunit) and [FluentAssertions](https://github.com/fluentassertions/fluentassertions).

+Back-end project is relatively small and therefore is not split into sub-projects.

 ## Setting-up the database

 Connection string have to be setup in __secrets.json__ (SecureWebAapp project):